-Anissa co-ran an eco-peace project in wartime Yugoslavia, co-established the Social-Cultural Centre in Prague just after the Velvet revolution, was active in political street theatre in Europe, designed/facilitated workshops worldwide and wowed many an audience with her public speaking.
+I co-ran an eco-peace project in wartime Yugoslavia, co-established the Social-Cultural Centre in Prague just after the Velvet revolution, was active in political street theatre in Europe, designed/facilitated workshops worldwide and wowed many an audience with her public speaking.
 Giving workshops and writing on topics such as ‘Building Healthy Culture’ and ‘Living Holistically: translating grandma's skills for the modern world’.
-She freelances for environmental NGO’s worldwide, is proud to have organised many successful conferences and is now trying to patch together a living wage while based from home juggling family life.
-Anissa had a go at total self sufficiency in the French Pyrenees (acorn bread anyone?!) and came back to New Zealand to be there for her grandparents in their last years and to work for Greenpeace Aotearoa's campaigns team.
-Always crafty, her mama made many of her girlhood clothes and nana was a seamstress...Anissa keeps those traditions alive with most of her clothes either hand made or sourced second hand.
-She likes to know she can make anything.
-And yes, underwear included!
-Oh, and she nurses a bit of a vintage fabric and button obsession and is currently on an upcycling jag.
+I freelanced for environmental NGO’s worldwide, and am proud to have organised many successful conferences and festivals.
+I am now adept at juggling family life with working as a writer and social media writer.

 From this waif like sprite....

 To this...masquerading as a respectable citizen...with many a tale to tell in between.

 And no matter where I was in the world,